alexandre-xavier/German-A1.1/README.md

 dictionary.

 ## Alphabet

 - `ä` = `ae` (`umlaut a`)
-    - Most of the time, sounds similar to the German `e`
 - `ö` = `oe` (`umlaut o`)
 - `ü` = `ue` (`umlaut u`)
 - `ß` = `ss`